British Insects: the Genera of Orthoptera

 Adults diurnal; 11–21 mm long (M. brachyptera), or 13–26 mm long (M. roeselii); the abdomen bright green beneath and dark brown laterally, the head, pronotum and wings green or brown, and the side flaps of the pronotum pale-banded on the hind edge only in M. brachyptera; the abdomen yellow beneath and with yellow lateral patches behind the pronotum, and the latter with a clear, cream band around its side margins in M. roeselii.

 The antennae long, with well over 30 segments.
 The pronotum with a median dorsal keel.
-Forewings well developed; greatly exceeding the abdomen when folded (rarely - M. roeselii being occasionally macropterous), or much shorter than the abdomen (usually, in both sexes).
-Hindwings fully developed (rarely?), or reduced or vestigial (usually, in both sexes).
+Forewings well developed; greatly exceeding the abdomen when folded (excluding terminal abdominal appendages) (rarely - M. roeselii being occasionally macropterous), or much shorter than the abdomen (usually, in both sexes).
+Hindwings usually reduced or vestigial (in both sexes).
 Foreleg tarsi 4 segmented; mid-leg tarsi 4 segmented; hindleg tarsi 4 segmented.
 The hind femora smooth.
 The ovipositor relatively long, with the valves articulated along their length and forming a single structure.
 The males stridulous.
-The sound production alary.
-Auditory organs located in the fore-tibiae.
+The sound production of the males alary, involving scraping the forewings together, the latter being structurally modified to this end.
+Auditory organs located in the fore-tibiae (sometimes partly covered by a ventral flap).

 British representation.
 2 species.
 Bush crickets: Metrioptera brachyptera (Bog Bush-cricket), and M. roeselii (Roesel’s Bush-cricket).
 Native.
 Northern England, English Midlands, East Anglia, Wales, southeast England, central southern England, southwest England, Isle of Wight, and Ireland (with M. brachyptera absent from the Isle of Wight and Ireland, and M. roeselii from southwest England).